 This recipe is great for salad dressings or for dipping bread.

 You can even make basil tea with your flowers.
 Just add them to a cup of almost boiling water and let them steep for a few minutes.

 Use a tea strainer or any kitchen strainer you have to remove the particles, and enjoy your tea!

 I love this idea since pesto is one of my favorites!
-You can add basil flowers to your pesto for a slightly bitter but more complex flavor.
-Just throw the flowers in with the basil leaves and voila!
+You can make basil flower pesto for a slightly bitter but more complex flavor.
+Just throw the flowers in with some fresh basil leaves and voila!
 You have an upgraded pesto!

 Basil flowers make great additions to all kinds of food.
 You can add them to salads, or on top of a Margherita (or any) pizza, and throw them on a pasta or other meal you make.